 One of the possible explanations is that when you exhale you breathe out a lot of carbon dioxide.
 That carbon dioxide displaces the oxygen around the fire, making it go out.
 Some fire extinguishers even use carbon dioxide (among other chemicals) to put out larger fires.

-In this experiment we made our own fire extinguisher using vinegar and baking soda.
+In this experiment you will learn how to make a fire extinguisher with baking soda and vinegar.
 The reaction of these two materials produces carbon dioxide, which you can see bubbling up through the solution.
-Carbon dioxide is heavier than air so it drops right on top of our candle to put the flame out.
+Carbon dioxide is heavier than air so it drops right on top of our candle to put the flame out!
+Pretty cool!

 - A sturdy bottle (preferably glass)